Carousel (musical): Early productions

 After closing on Broadway, the show went on a national tour for two years.
 It played for five months in Chicago alone, visited twenty states and two Canadian cities, covered 15000 mi and played to nearly two million people.
 The touring company had a four-week run at New York City Center in January 1949.
-Following the City Center run, the show was moved back to the Majestic Theatre in the hopes of filling the theatre until South Pacific opened in early April.
-However, ticket sales were mediocre, and the show closed almost a month early.
+Following the City Center run, the show was moved back to the Majestic Theatre starring Stephen Douglass (Billy) and Iva Withers (Julie), in the hopes of filling the theatre until South Pacific opened in early April.
+Ticket sales were mediocre, however, and the show closed almost a month early.

-The musical premiered in the West End, London, at the Theatre Royal, Drury Lane on June 7, 1950.
-The production was restaged by Jerome Whyte, with a cast that included Stephen Douglass (Billy), Iva Withers (Julie) and Margot Moser (Carrie).
+The musical premiered in the West End, London, at the Theatre Royal, Drury Lane, on June 7, 1950.
+The production was restaged by Jerome Whyte, with a cast that included Douglass and Withers reprising their roles as Billy and Julie, and Margot Moser as Carrie.
 Carousel ran in London for 566 performances, remaining there for over a year and a half.